 c) mitigate significant adverse impacts on tourism and recreation activities.

 1. Proposals should identify what types of tourism and recreation activities take place within the proposal area and include supporting information demonstrating how they will enhance or promote them.
 Many tourism and recreation activities are shown within the evidence base on the MMO's Marine Information System.
-(Hyperlink this) Please note other evidence available on tourism and recreation activities is available.
+Please note other evidence available on tourism and recreation activities is available.

 2. Proposals must provide evidence which illustates how a proposal may or may not impact tourism and recreation activities.